pedscoffee/PhysicianPromptEngineering/quick-guide.md

 ## Few-Shot Examples

 [⚠️ Add 3-5 examples of what would be an ideal A&P.  Do not use real patient data.
-These greatly help the output match your voice and preferences.]
+These greatly help the output match your voice and preferences.
+See library for fully worked examples.]
 </pre>
 </div>